Filing a complaint with Kifid: your rights and step-by-step plan

 • Not all types of disputes are handled

-• In principle, you can no longer go to court with binding decisions
+• In the case of binding decisions, you can in principle no longer go to court

-• Procedures can be complex, especially in case of extensive damage
+• Procedures can be complex, especially in cases of extensive damage

 Role of a lawyer in Kifid procedures